poenneby/practical-clojure/README.md

 ## Generate a project

-We like to do things test first so let's generate a project using the midje template - we'll call the application `monumental`.
+We like to do things test first so let's generate a project using the midje template - we call the application `monumental`.

 `> lein new midje monumental`